53 Notable alumni of

 -

-Stephanie J. Jones is an American lawyer, writer and former senior government official, and is the President of The Call to Justice Foundation.
-She was the federal government's first Chief Opportunities Officer and the former Editor-in-Chief of The State of Black America.
+Stephanie J. Jones is an American lawyer, writer and former senior government official, and she is the President of the Nathaniel R. Jones Foundation.
+She was the federal government's first Chief Opportunities Officer and Editor-in-Chief of The State of Black America.

 -